dankorotin/ton-tutorials/1-1-create-and-deploy-1/README.md

 Smart contracts on TON interact only by sending and receiving **messages** (unlike in EVM-based chains, where calling other contracts can be done during the process of code execution).
 This pattern is called [Actor](https://docs.ton.org/v3/concepts/dive-into-ton/ton-blockchain/blockchain-of-blockchains#single-actor).

 The most important takeaway here is that **there's no way to predict how long it will take a message from one actor (i.e., smart contract) to reach another**, nor **how long it will take for the response to arrive**.
 However, **the delivery of messages is strictly guaranteed**.

-## Tutorial Goals

-In this tutorial, we'll create a simple **counter contract**, deploy it to testnet, and increase and query the current total value.
-The logic will be very basic: it increments a counter by a specified number from an **internal message** and saves the total in its persistent data.

-**Internal messages** are those sent between blockchain entities and cannot be sent from off-chain. **Handling these consumes gas** (the blockchain currency paid for transactions, code execution, and storage).

-Contracts can also receive **external messages**, which are similar to internal ones but originate from outside the blockchain (e.g., from a wallet app to a wallet smart contract). **Handling external messages also consumes gas.**

-A dedicated **get method** will be implemented and explained later in the tutorial: it allows querying the current total.
-Calling **get methods is free** (meaning no gas is paid), as they don’t mutate the blockchain state and are handled off-chain (by a TON node with access to the chain state).

-You will experience sending messages in the next part of this tutorial, and we'll cover them in greater detail later in the series.

 ## Creating the Project